 How can you create your own “professionally-formatted” résumé without paying someone else to do it for you?

 There are many resume-writing services out there who will be happy to charge you lots of money to re-format and re-write your résumé for you.
 I’ve never been a big fan of such services.
 I’ve seen way too many crappy résumés created by such so-called “professionals.”
 This is one of those rare cases where the old phrase “you get what you pay for” really does not apply at all.
 The truth is that anyone can create a professional-looking résumé themselves — totally for free.
 The easiest way to do it is to “borrow” someone’s professional résumé that you like and then copy the format!
 Just get a good résumé from someone you know — or simply search for professional résumés on Google — and then save them to your computer.
 Then just replace the text with your own words, retaining the nice-looking formatting of the original!
 Another fairly obvious source for pre-formatted résumé templates is Microsoft Word, or other desktop writing and publishing programs.
 Just open the program and search for templates when you choose to create a new document.
 Microsoft has even more free résumé templates available online.
-Here’s a link to several hundred free professional résumé templates designed for users of MS Office 2007 or later: “Microsoft Résumés and CVs.”
+Here’s a link to a generous number of free, great looking professional résumé templates designed for users of Microsoft Word: “Microsoft Résumés and CVs.”
 Numerous other free examples and templates are out there online, ready for the taking.

 Final thoughts … some résumés actually do get read more carefully!